-Developer Guide: KeyManager (agentvault.key_manager
+Developer Guide: KeyManager (agentvault.key_manager)¶

-library responsible for securely managing the credentials (API Keys, OAuth 2.0 Client ID/Secret) that client applications need to authenticate with remote A2A agents.
+The KeyManager is a core component of the agentvault library responsible for securely managing the credentials (API Keys, OAuth 2.0 Client ID/Secret) that client applications need to authenticate with remote A2A agents.

 Purpose¶